isomerpages/obs-oac/index.md

 image: /images/sharper_logo.png
 permalink: /
-notification: The public consultation period for the draft OAE Sector Development Roadmap and Competency Framework closes on 18 June.
-Kindly share your comments with us before the deadline.
+notification: The public consultation period for the draft OAE Sector Development Roadmap and Competency Framework has closed.
+Thank you for your feedback.
 sections:
   - hero:
       title: Singapore OAE